Zaxis018/academic_portfolio/content/blogs/Q_learning/index.md

 - In each intermediate step, the Q-value for a move is updated based on the maximum Q-value of the next state.
 Over time, as the AI plays more games, the Q-values for earlier moves are refined because the values of future states become more accurate.

+### Exploration vs Exploitation

+When we choose the next action such that we choose the maximum Q-value we mostly go down the same path.
+During training we would like our AI to explore more paths.
+Even though the current Q-value